-Establish clear expectations up front.
-Lay out the scope of work to be performed, the process, timelines, how the parties will communicate moving forward, how decisions will be made, etc. Put yourself in the mindframe of the vendor.
-Provide concise detail of each piece of information they may require that will facilitate a successful outcome, which will ultimately lead to a successful partnership.
+Establish clear expectations upfront.
+Lay out the scope of work to be performed, the process, timelines, how the parties will communicate moving forward, how decisions will be made, etc. Put yourself in the mind frame of the vendor.
+Provide concise detail of each piece of information they may require that will facilitate a successful outcome, ultimately leading to a successful partnership.
 Although phone calls can produce quicker responses, be sure to follow up.
-Always put information in writing so there is no confusion or misunderstandings.
-Organize your emails so that they are clear, organized and easy to reference.
+Always put information in writing, so there is no confusion or misunderstanding.
+Organize your emails so that they are clear, organized, and easy to reference.

 4. Communication Is Key